-The 2016 Olympic Games are upon us!
+The 2018 Olympic Games are here!
 This international sporting event was founded in the name of unity and friendly competition among the nations of the world.
-Here at TeamBonding, we are firm believers than friendly competition is the thing good teams are made of!
+Here at TeamBonding, we are firm believers that friendly competition is the thing good teams are made of!
 If you’re making the most of the Olympic buzz by having your own Office Olympics, we’re here to help you out!
 Not sure how to get started?
 Consider purchasing a DYI program from our store!

 Once you’ve got a game plan in place, we’ve got some tips and tricks for making sure your Office Olympics goes off without a hitch!

 1. Location, Location, Location

 Location is key!
 Make sure you find a good space to hold your Office Olympics.
 While it’s absolutely possible to run this kind of event in your office, it’s important to make sure there’s no electronics or other fragile, important equipment in the room you choose.
 Consider clearing the furniture out of a conference room for an afternoon.
 If you have access to outdoor space like a nearby park or lawn, you can also host outside!

 In our hometown of Boston, the weather can change at the drop of a hat.
 If you’re choosing to hold your Office Olympics outside, try to check the weather ahead of time, and make sure you have a backup location in case it starts to rain.
 Also make sure that if it is bright and sunny out, that everyone’s applying sunscreen!
 A sunburn is not one of the things you want people to take away from a fun team day.